 Starting the development process with all the facts up front can help you avoid costly mistakes down the road.
 So, our best advise would be to consult a professional.

-The information in this article was compiled with the help of the following.
+The information in this article was compiled with the help of the following professionals.
 For more in-depth information or to discuss your specific needs, please feel free to call one of the following people who provided assistance.

 Tom Brewer, Hidell Eyster